lmorchard/pebbling-club/README.md

 - [ ] convert all these TODOs to github issues!

 - [x] come up with a new name and buy a domain fast
+- [ ] open / close sign-up
+- [ ] invite system and sign-up mode
+- [ ] single-user mode?
 - [ ] add email as requirement to passwords (e.g. for future recovery)
-- [ ] add profileId association to password table
+- [x] add profileId association to password table
-- [ ] drop sessions table since moving to fastify
+- [x] drop sessions table since moving to fastify
 - [ ] switch from passport to [fastify-auth](https://github.com/fastify/fastify-auth)?
 - [ ] add some metrics, measurements, observability, etc to feed to graphana / whatever